Computer Programming Basics: An Hour of Code

 MIT App Inventor Helps Students Program Smart Apps

 With MIT's App Inventor, students can set up apps that can help people remember important tasks—like taking their medicine.
-The new Staying Healthy with Personal Medicine Apps science project idea guides students in programming a reminder app using MIT App Inventor and an exploration of the ways in which such apps may make a difference in personal healthcare.
+The new Building Personal Medicine Apps to Help Patients science project idea guides students in programming a reminder app using MIT App Inventor and an exploration of the ways in which such apps may make a difference in personal healthcare.

 In the new Can You Crowdsource a Better School Environment? computer science project, students use MIT's App Inventor to create an app to encourage members of a community (like a school) to all work together to accomplish something.